TiagoLourinho/space-invaders/README.md

 ### Starting the Game

-After compiling the executables, start the components in the for example in the following order from the project's root directory:
+After compiling the executables, start the components for example in the following order from the project's root directory:

 1. Launch the game server: